pythonarcade/arcade/doc/programming_guide/textures.rst

 The above also applies when using :py:func:`arcade.load_texture` or other texture loading functions.

-Arcade's default texture cache can be cleared using :py:func:`arcade.texture.default_texture_cache.flush`.
+Arcade's default texture cache can be cleared using :py:meth:`arcade.texture.default_texture_cache.flush`.

 Custom Textures
 ---------------